Utena - the power of miracles

 The Power of Dios is the power of miracles as wielded by Dios.
 It also depends on idealism, determination, and sacrifice—in the prince story of episode 34 we see all three.
 Then Anthy intervenes to prevent Dios’s sacrifice, and he loses his idealism.
 As Akio he retains his determination, though.

-The Tale of the Rose tells us a little about how Dios uses his power, but it’s largely a made up story and can’t be trusted.
-One point is reliable: He turns all girls into princesses.
-In the final episode Utena becomes a princess in his presence, even as she sheds a tear over what she sees as his unprincely behavior (and/or for Anthy).
+The Tale of the Rose tells us a little about how Dios uses his power.
+It’s a myth, an origin story to explain Akio and Anthy.
+One point is consistent: He turns all girls into princesses.
+In the final episode Utena becomes a princess in his presence, even as she sheds a tear for Anthy (and maybe for what she sees as his unprincely behavior).

 Dios wants all girls to be princesses, and so by a miracle they are—though only in his presence.
 The power of miracles helps him achieve his goals, even if it means overriding the goals of others.
 Utena does the same in the duel of episode 20 in defeating Wakaba: Utena wanted to save Wakaba and believed she was doing so, while Wakaba’s goal was thwarted.
 Well, every duel thwarts the loser’s goals, but Wakaba stands out as having good motives (though twisted by the black rose) and ultimately achieving her goal.